Does Gluten Trigger Migraines?

 These rates are more than double the average population.

 Migraines may come on rapidly or slowly.
 They typically occur on one side of the head, but can be bilateral.
 They may or may not be preceded by an “aura”- a type of “warning signal.”
 Typical auras are flashing lights or smells, but may be other experiences such as numbness, weakness, changes in speech or other visual changes.
 Migraines can last anywhere from several hours to several days, and in some people even longer.
 They are often associated with nausea, vomiting, flu-like symptoms, and a sensitivity to light and sounds.
 They range from mild – in which people can function and work – to severe, where patients are completely incapacitated for several days or longer.

-Food: Although many people with gluten issues notice an improvement or complete alleviation of migraines once gluten is eliminated from their diets, this is not always the case.
-There are many other foods that are notorious for triggering migraines, such as chocolate, MSG, aspartame, aged cheeses, red wine, beer, and yeast, but any food can be a trigger for a particular person.
+Food: Many people notice an improvement or complete alleviation of migraines with gluten elimination.
+But, this is not always the case.
+Many other foods that are notorious for triggering migraines.
+Common triggers are chocolate, MSG, aspartame, aged cheeses, red wine, beer, and yeast.
+But, any food can be a trigger for a particular person.

-Sleep: Either too much or too little sleep can bring on migraines in certain individuals.
+Sleep: Too much or too little sleep can bring on migraines.
 An optimal amount of sleep for most adults is seven to eight hours per night.

-Hormonal Changes: Many women notice an increase in the number of migraines right before their period or mid-cycle.
+Hormonal Changes: Many women notice an increase in migraines right before their period or mid-cycle.
 This is thought to be due to changes in estrogen levels.
 Other women notice a change in migraine frequency during pregnancy.
-This can be either an increase or decrease in incidence.
+This can be either an increase or a decrease in incidence.

 Stress: Stress affects everything in our bodies and headaches are no different.
 Stressful situations can elicit migraines.